power-theory/powertwin-solver/README.md

             └── ...
 ```
 The runtime generation tree describes the expected files create during runtime.
-The powertwin-db ideally will be moved outside of this repo into a proper database along with the uosim_time.csv to be moved to a POSTGRESql database to take advantage of the fast lookup and data management system
+The powertwin-db ideally will be moved outside of this repo into a proper database along with the uosim_time.csv to be moved to a PostgreSQL database to take advantage of the fast lookup and data management system

 ## Temporary fixes